-Roast Beef and Chicken Flavors
+Roast Beef & Chicken Flavors

 Review of Alpo Meal Helpers

-Roast Beef and Chicken Flavors
+Roast Beef & Chicken Flavors

-The first ingredient is meat by-products.
 By-products are defined by AAFCO as the "non-rendered, clean parts, other than meat, derived from slaughtered mammals."
 Thus, meat by-products contain nearly all parts of the animal which are typically not consumed by humans.
 These parts include the liver, lung, spleen, kidney, stomach, blood, intestine, bone, etc.

 This ingredient is marked controversial because the meat source is not identified.
 Anonymous ingredients such as meat by-products are typically very low quality additions.
 The most unpleasing property of this ingredient is that the animal source can contain any mammal, even dogs & cats.

-The second ingredient is soybean flour.
 Soybean flour contains more than 50% protein.
 Therefore, soybean can significantly boost the protein content of the product.
 The inclusion of non-meat protein typically degrades the overall quality of protein in the recipe.
 This degradation is due to the inferior amino acid profile of plant based proteins.